Articles related to spanish indicative mood

 If you want to tell someone what to do, in Spanish you use the imperative mood.

-Mood - Spanish Language - About.com
+"Mood" in Grammar - Spanish Language - About.com

 Spanish and English each have three verb moods: indicative, subjunctive and imperative.
 All verbs other than infinitives, participles and gerunds when used ...